Traudl Hecher

 Waltraud J. "Traudl" Hecher-Görgl (28 September 1943 – 10 January 2023) was an Austrian World Cup alpine ski racer and Olympic medalist.

 Career

-Hecher won Olympic bronze medals in the downhill in 1960 at Squaw Valley and in 1964 at Innsbruck.
-Her medal in 1960 at age 16 made her the youngest alpine skiing medalist ever, an honor she retains over fifty years later.
+Hecher won Olympic bronze medals in the downhill event in 1960 at Squaw Valley and in 1964 at Innsbruck.
+Her medal in 1960 at age 16 made her the youngest alpine skiing medalist ever, an honor she retains more than fifty years later.
 She raced through the 1967 season, the first year of World Cup competition.

 Personal life

 Hecher was born in Schwaz, Tyrol.
 She retired in the summer of 1967.
 She later married Anton Görgl and settled in Styria.
 Her son Stephan Görgl (born 1978) and daughter Elisabeth Görgl (born 1981) are both alpine racers who have represented Austria at the Winter Olympics.
 Stephan competed in the giant slalom in 2006 and Elisabeth competed in the downhill in 2006 and 2010.
 She won bronze in the latter, a half-century after her mother won bronze in the same event.
 One year later, Elisabeth became double world champion in 2011, with victories in both speed events (downhill and super G) at Garmisch.
 In February 2014, Elisabeth also participated in four disciplines in the 2014 Winter Olympics (downhill, giant slalom, super-G and combined).

 Hecher died on 10 January 2023, at the age of 79.